Style-Editor: Text-driven object-centric style editing: Experiments

 We employ the pretrained CLIP model on VIT-B/32 \cite{dosovitskiy2020image}.
 Our stylization network is based on the U-net architecture \cite{ronneberger2015u} consisting of three downsample and three upsample layers featuring channel sizes of 16, 32, and 64.
 The source images have a resolution of $512\times512$ pixels.
 We set $\lambda_{\text{dir}}$, $\lambda_{\text{con}}$, $\lambda_{\text{abp}}$, $\lambda_{\text{c}}$, and $\lambda_{\text{tv}}$ to $1.5\times10^{4}$, $3\times10^{4}$, $3\times10^{4}$, $4\times10^{2}$, and $2\times10^{-3}$, respectively.
 For content loss, we follow \cite{Gatys_2016_CVPR} by utilizing features from the ``conv4\_2'' and ``conv5\_2'' layers.

 We commence our training with an initial set of 20 early iterations and completed a total of 200 iterations using the Adam optimizer \cite{kingma2014adam}.
 The training began with an initial learning rate of $5\times10^{-4}$, halved after the first 100 iterations.
 We incorporate the perspective augmentation function from the PyTorch library \cite{paszke2019pytorch}.
-Notably, our model treats each scene independently, processing them on a per-scene basis.
-On average, the training time for each text prompt is approximately 45 seconds when conducted on an NVIDIA A6000 GPU.
-For further details on our training procedure, please refer to the supplementary material.
+Notably, our method processes each source image independently, using only the source image, source text, and style text, without requiring additional training data.
+The average training time for each text prompt is approximately 45 seconds on an NVIDIA A6000 GPU.
+For further details on our training procedure, please refer to Appendix A.